-- In other cases, if frame structure type 1 is used, the UE may assume NRSs are transmitted in subframes #0, #4, #9, and in NB-IoT downlink subframes and shall not expect NRSs in other downlink subframes.
+- In other cases, if frame structure type 1 is used, the UE may assume NRSs are transmitted in subframes #0, #4, #9, and in NB-IoT downlink subframes and shall not expect NRSs in other downlink subframes; if frame structure type 2 is used, the UE may assume NRSs are transmitted in NB-IoT downlink subframes and shall not expect NRSs in other downlink subframes.

 On an NB-IoT carrier for which DL-CarrierConfigDedicated-NB is present and no inbandCarrierInfo is present:

 - If frame structure type 1 is used the UE may assume NRSs are transmitted in subframes #0, #1, #3, #4, #9, and in NB-IoT downlink subframes and shall not expect NRSs in other downlink subframes.

+- If frame structure type 2 is used, the UE may assume NRSs are transmitted in NB-IoT downlink subframes and shall not expect NRSs in other downlink subframes

 On an NB-IoT carrier for which DL-CarrierConfigDedicated-NB is present and inbandCarrierInfo is present:

 - If frame structure type 1 is used, the UE may assume NRSs are transmitted in subframes #0, #4, #9, and in NB-IoT downlink subframes and shall not expect NRSs in other downlink subframes.

+- If frame structure type 2 is used, the UE may assume NRSs are transmitted in NB-IoT downlink subframes and shall not expect NRSs in other downlink subframes

 An NB-IoT UE may assume NRSs are not transmitted in subframes that are configured by higher layer parameter nprsBitmap for narrowband positioning reference signal transmission.